lolaodelola/lits-blog/content/posts/remote-working-1-year-later.md

 ---

 I love the flexibility that remote working gives, it's the only reason why I can go back to school and still work full time.
 There are struggles but nothing for me that I can't adjust to or get over.
 This isn't for everybody though, one of my best friends hates working remotely and although he does work from home once in a while, he much rather prefers working in an office with people around him.
 That's okay too, everybody doesn't have to work remotely.
+And even if you do work remotely, home doesn't have to be your office space, you can work from co-working spaces, coffee shops, the park, anywhere that is suitable for you.